Things to Do in Granada with Kids

 Flying over the Andalusian countryside, about to land at Granada Airport

-We had pleasant flights with Iberia both ways and I was very impressed with the family-friendly facilities on offer at the Madrid Airport.
-There was a special queue for families at security, play areas throughout the airport – near many of the departure gates and at baggage claim – and a family room complete with a small kitchen and soft play.
+We had pleasant flights with Iberia both ways to Granada.
+I was very impressed with the family-friendly facilities on offer at the Madrid Airport.
+There was a special queue for families at security, play areas throughout the airport, including- near many of the departure gates and at baggage claim, plus a well-equipped family room complete with a small kitchen and soft play.

-I hope you have found this post helpful in discovering what Granada has to offer for a city break with kids!
-Read on for more inspiration for travel with kids and city breaks;
+I hope you have found this post helpful in finding things to do in Granada with kids!
+Read on for more inspiration for family travel with kids and city breaks;

 Family Hikes in the French Alps